-A pool is a basic BPMN element that sets the boundaries of a business process.
-A pool will contain at most one business process.
+‘Pools represent’ basic BPMN elements that set the boundaries of a business process.
+A BPMN pool will contain, at most, one business process.
 This means that two processes have to be modeled in two different pools.
-A pool may have visible internal details in the form of a process that will be executed (called a “White-box Pool”), or a pool may have no visible internal details (called a “Black-box Pool”).
+A pool may have visible internal details in the form of a process that will be executed (called a ‘White-box Pool’), or a pool may have no visible internal details (called a ‘Black-box Pool’).
 The type of pool that should be used will depend on the level of detail needed and the specific context.

-A Lane is a sub-partition within a pool and is used to organize and categorize activities of a process.
-Most commonly, a lane represents an organizational role (e.g. developer, analyst and manager).
-However, lanes may also be used for other purposes (e.g. first phase, second phase and third phase)
+A BPMN ‘lane’ is a sub-partition within a pool used to organize and categorize activities of a process.
+Most commonly, a lane represents an organizational role (e.g., ‘developer’, ‘analyst’, or ‘manager’).
+However, lanes may also be used for other purposes (e.g., the first phase, second phase, and third phase).

-The meaning and semantics of Pools and Lanes are commonly misunderstood.
+The meaning and semantics of BPMN pools and lanes are often misunderstood.
 For example, a set of pools can be incorrectly treated as a set of lanes within a single pool or vice versa.
 Some users may even focus on BPMN pools and swimlanes without delving into the terminology, leaving them with only vague basics that will leave them without the full benefits of the BPMN modeling language.
 Needless to say, this negligence leads to syntactically and semantically wrong process models.

 Mistake 1: Missing Sequence Flows

 Problem.
-When modeling multiple pools (e.g. in business-to-business situations, where two or more processes interact), a common mistake is when activities in a Pool are not connected to sequence flows.
+When modeling multiple pools (e.g., in business-to-business situations where two or more processes interact), a common mistake is when a pool’s activities are not connected to its sequence flows.

-The most frequent reason for this mistake is that a modeler may treat multiple pools as a single process and incorrectly interpret messages flows as way of indicating a sequence of activities.
+The most frequent reason for this mistake is that a modeler may treat multiple pools as a single process and incorrectly interpret messages flows as being used for indicating a sequence of activities.
 This kind of process model is not valid because the sequence of activities has not been clearly defined.

 Solution.
-The modeler should always model and validate individual pools, and bear in mind that a pool cannot contain more than one process.
+The modeler should always model and validate individual pools and bear in mind that a pool cannot contain more than one process.
 This means that all flow elements in a pool should be connected using sequence flows, as demonstrated in Figure 2 and Figure 3.
 You can observe the incorrect and correct ways of inserting sequence flows in the BPMN swimlane examples seen in Figure 4 and Figure 5.

 Solution.
 The most common solution to this problem is to exchange pools with Lanes within a single model, as presented below.
 If several pools need to be used (perhaps when several independent processes exist), the solution to Mistake 1 should be used.

 Problem.
 Sometimes a modeler may incorrectly treat a lane as a pool, thereby representing individual processes within separated lanes.
-This is wrong, because a lane is just a “activity-classifying mechanism”.
-The figure below shows this mistake.
+This is wrong because a lane is just an ‘activity-classifying mechanism’.

-Solution.
-The most common solution to this problem is similar to the previous one; define a single process out of two (shown in Figure 9).
-This means that the redundant start and end events are removed from the model.
-In the case that several pools are actually required (several independent processes exist), the solution to Mistake 1 should be used.
+Solution: The most common solution to this problem is similar to the previous one: define a single process out of two (shown in Figure 9).
+This means that the redundant start and end events can be removed from the model.
+In the case that several pools are actually required (i.e., several independent processes exist), the solution to Mistake 1 should be used.

-Nevertheless it is important to mention that it is not syntactically wrong if a single process has two start or two end events!
-For example, several different events could start a process in different places, for instance; an asynchronous start of a process through a message trigger, or the periodical start of a process every morning.
-On the other hand, it is common that a process ends at different end states (e.g. “successful treatment” or “unsuccessful treatment”).
+Nevertheless, it is important to mention that it is not syntactically wrong if a single process has two start or end events!
+For example, different events could start a process in different places, such as an asynchronous start of a process through a message trigger, or the periodical start of a process every morning.
+On the other hand, it is common for a process to end at different end states (e.g., ‘successful treatment’ or ‘unsuccessful treatment’).

-This article introduced the concept of BPMN “swimlanes”, which can be modeled with “pools” and “lanes”.
-At a glance, both elements look very similar, however, they have completely different meanings!
+This article introduced the concept of BPMN ‘swimlanes’, which are modeled with ‘pools’ and ‘lanes’.
+At a glance, both elements look very similar.
+However, they have completely different meanings!